starfighterheavy/sftp-to-http/README.md

 npm run-script run
 ```

 This will start a running server listening on port 2222.
-To connect to the server:
+To connect to the server (assuming you've added the host to your IdentifyFile):

 ```
-sftp -i [keydirectory]/[keyname].pub -p 2222 foo@localhost
+sftp -p 2222 localhost
 ```

 To run a basic test, you can put the file `examples/test.txt`.
 It doesn't matter what the destination is, since the file will not be written to disk.

 ```
-put /[pathtoproject]/examples/test.txt /tmp/foo.txt
+put /[pathtoproject]/examples/test.txt /anywhere
 ```

 You should see (something like) the following return: